Towards a Faithful Quantumness Certification Functional for One-Dimensional Continuous-Variable Systems: Conclusions

 \section{Conclusions}

-We have derived the most sensitive family of quantumness certification functionals to date.
-Their transparent form hopefully opens up the door for further improvements eventually resulting in a general and useful \fdisc approach to quantumness certification.
+We have generalized the quantumness certification functional of Ref.~\cite{Bohmann_PRL20}.
+We have proved that the quantumness functionals~(\ref{eq:SmoothingMeasure2}) always identify classical states correctly, but for weakly nonclassical states they can fail, incorrectly mislabelling these as classical.
+We proved that these quantumness certification functionals always identify mixtures of states as a \emph{concave} combination of their constituents.
+Our generalized certification functionals' transparent form hopefully opens up the door for further improvements eventually resulting in a general and useful \fdisc approach to quantumness certification.
+Its transparent form has already allowed us to generalize to multimode settings, see Eq.~(\ref{eq:_S_multimode}).